 The web is full of images, videos and music – all easily accessible.
-Can you use them for free?
-Are there other rules around using them?
+But can you use them for free?
+What rules exist around using them?
 What about your work: Can someone use it without permission?

 What Is a Work?

-A work protected by the law can take many forms.
-It can include photos, songs, videos, texts or even graffiti on a wall.
-But to be protected, the work must involve a use of skills and judgment.
-Also, a work is only protected if it results in a tangible physical outcome.
+A work protected by the law can take many forms: photos, songs, videos, texts or even graffiti on a wall.
+But to be protected, a work must have been created using skill and judgment.
+It can’t be just a copy of another work.
+Also, only work that is tangible or physical can be protected by copyright.

 To learn more about what is protected by copyright, see our article Copyright: Protecting Creative Works.